236067/term-paper/BikeWeb/README.md

 # BikeWeb Service

-This is the IhomeWeb service
+This is the BikeWeb service

 Generated with

 ```
-micro new sss/IhomeWeb --namespace=go.micro --type=web
+micro new sss/BikeWeb --namespace=go.micro --type=web
 ```

 ## Getting Started